movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 performs a byte-balanced two-way split of a full leaf, recursively splits full internal nodes, and grows the root.
 Child references moved between internal nodes and new root/parent relationships are queued as delayed reference changes.
-A pathological large middle item which requires three leaves still returns `ENOSPC`.
+When a large middle item prevents every two-way partition, insertion uses three leaves: the old prefix, the new item, and the old suffix.
+Both new sibling pointers are inserted into the parent as one batch, including through recursive internal-node splits or root growth.
 Deletion of the sole item in a non-root leaf returns `EOPNOTSUPP` until empty-node removal is implemented.
 An empty level-zero root remains valid.

 The first root COW also saves the old root location on the transaction's dirty-root queue.
 Abort restores it before stale COW buffers and allocations